 6. Sharing is more important than performing.
 Don’t worry about turning your story into a performance.
 Tell the story as if you were in the living room with friends.
 Great stories come from a place of humility and vulnerability.
 That doesn’t mean they can’t be funny and lighthearted.
 Most of the stories at FGS are very funny but they’re more self-deprecating than what you hear at a comedy show.

 7. Dirty words and subject matter.
 You need to keep your story clean.
 We are in a public place and not everyone is there for the show.
-No stories about sex or genitals, and no cursing or sexual double entendres.
-I know all that stuff is funny but it’s not worth the risk of someone in the coffee shop complaining.
-There are lots of other places to tell those stories and if you do a little Googling you will find a place where you can tell them.
+No stories about sex or genitals, and no cursing or sexual innuendo.
+I know that stuff is funny but it’s not worth the risk of someone in the coffee shop complaining.
+There are lots of other places to tell those stories and if you do a little Googling you will find them.
 Most other topics are fine.
-We’ve had stories of death, loss, suicide, heartbreak, mental illness, terminal illness, etc. All of these topics are fine as long as you tell them with honesty, vulnerability and humility.
+We’ve had stories of death, loss, suicide, heartbreak, mental illness, abortion, and human trafficking.
+All of these topics are fine as long as you tell them with honesty and vulnerability while leaving out your social commentary.
+Trust me on this.
+I know it feels good to end your story with a rant but that’s not what this show is for.

-8. No rants, speeches, political viewpoints or religious testimony.
+8. No speeches, political viewpoints or social commentary-masquerading-as-a-story.
 Those are all great things but FGS isn’t the place for them.
-If your goal is to get people to do something (tear down the government, join a church, boycott Lithuanian walnuts, etc) then our show isn’t right for you.
+We’re not a town hall meeting.
+If your goal is to get people to do something (tear down the government, join a church, boycott Lithuanian walnuts, etc) then my show isn’t right for you.
+Beliefs separate people and stories bring us together.
+Even if I and everyone else in the room agree with your worldview, FGS isn’t the place for telling us about it.
+We get enough of that on Facebook, Twitter and everywhere else on the internet.
+FGS is where we get to take a break from it.

 9. If you put some thought into it you can tell a story about almost any subject.
 Choose your words carefully.
-I know it’s harder but it will be worth it.
+I know it’s hard but it will be worth it.
 The audience will appreciate it and more importantly Roy Street Coffee will appreciate it.
-They let us use their room for free and if we offend their customers we won’t have a show anymore.
+They let us use their room for free and if we upset their customers we won’t have a show anymore.

 10. Stay on the stage.
 Please don’t leave the stage area and walk through the audience.
 It works in a comedy club but not at a storytelling show.